Sump pump overflowing

 Plumbing

-The answer to 'sump pump overflowing' is that a sump pump that is constantly running or overflowing can be caused by a variety of issues, including a malfunctioning pump, a blocked or clogged discharge line, or a problem with the sump pit itself.
-Symptoms may include water pooling around the sump pit, the pump running continuously, or water backing up into the basement.
+The answer to 'sump pump overflowing' is that a sump pump that is constantly running or overflowing is a sign of a problem that requires attention.
+Common causes include a faulty sump pump, a clogged pump intake, a problem with the float switch, or a high water table.
+Symptoms may include the pump running continuously, water pooling around the sump pit, or water backing up into the basement.

 Step-by-Step Guide